Rustic self-catering retreats

 15 miles/30 mins/£30 taxi from a mainline station (Tiverton Parkway in Devon).

-The annexe is a separate little cottage at The Hideaway that looks down over a deserted valley, your very own bubble of serenity where you can think, create and just be, far away from the endless to-do lists of normal life.
+The annexe looks out over a lush valley filled with trees.
+It’s your very own bubble of serenity where you can think, create and just be, far away from the endless to-do lists of normal life.

 I’m sorry, but the site is not accessible.
-Please take a look at the FAQ section to see if it’s suitable for you first, as it does have some quirks.
+Please take a look at the FAQ section to see if it’s suitable for you.

 All self-catering retreats are a week long, from Friday to Friday.
 They start from 3pm on your first day and end at 10am on the final day so that you can arrive before dark.